OCD AND ANXIETY

 From March of 2015 until October of 2018, 447 adults admitted to our inpatient services completed measures at both admission and discharge.
 82% were female and the mean age was 32 years (SD=12.30).

-At time of admission to the inpatient program individuals report frequent eating disorder behaviors, as measured by the EDE-Q (m= 3.87, SD=1.64); at time of discharge, individuals report significantly fewer eating disorder behaviors (m= 2.80, SD=1.60).
+At time of admission to our inpatient care individuals report frequent eating disorder behaviors, as measured by the EDE-Q (m= 3.87, SD=1.64); at time of discharge, individuals report significantly fewer eating disorder behaviors (m= 2.80, SD=1.60).
 Utilizing paired sample t-tests we find that these differences are statistically highly significant at the p< .001.

 Real people sharing what they have overcome and how Rogers helped through their process.